polywrap/documentation/src/docs/quick-start/build-and-deploy-wasm-wrappers/deploy-pipeline.md

 ## Content

 The concents of a Deploy Manifest consists of one or more jobs with their steps, each of which has some common fields and a set of configuration options particular to the step's module.
 All jobs run in parallel, while steps of each job run in series.

-The result of a step can be passed as input to a later step.
+The result of a step can be passed as input to a later step using `$$step_name`.

 <Tabs
 defaultValue="schema"